pulzze/autoflow-documentation/docs/Documentation/Guide/Clients/Index.md

 </div>

 ### Use Client Connection in action
-now you can use client connection while using a action.
+now you can use client connection in your action configuration.
 <div class= "myResponsiveImg">
     <img src={ChooseClient} alt="Choosing a Client"/>
 </div>